 - The best Nintendo Switch games for 2022

 Within the slew of new announcements and release dates shown off during the February 2022 Nintendo Direct, Mario Strikers: Battle League was both revealed and given a firm release date of June 10, 2022.
-This means fans will only have to wait a few short months before they can get their hands on the title, which is a welcome surprise that many games in this Direct share.
+This means fans will only have to wait a short time before they can get their hands on the title, which is a welcome surprise.

 It should come as no surprise that this Mario sports game, published by Nintendo, and developed by Next Level Games, which is owned by Nintendo, will be coming exclusively to the Nintendo Switch.
 If you don’t have your hands on this console, you’re out of luck for playing Mario Strikers: Battle League.